Up to 60% off sofas & mattresses — limited‑time deals.

 Where it falls short

-• Low seat height can be awkward for taller users
+• Very low seat height can feel awkward for taller users

 • Back support is modest without added pillows